 pwd you should see the new folder is automatically where you are.

 To change your current directory to the users home directory type

 cd ~.
 The ~ represents the home directory which is set in the %HOME% environment variable.

-So the git bash command to change folder is
+- The git bash command to change directory is

 - The command to see what directory we are currently in is